 But, as it turns out, “everybody” doesn’t really mean everybody, as Dolan discovered when he surveyed his 14 guides, all but one of whom are also card-carrying stage performers.
-Their most popular choices among bars and restaurants (after Glass House Tavern) are Green Symphony (255 West 43rd Street) and Chelsea Grill (675 9th Avenue.)
+Their most popular choice among bars and restaurants (after Glass House Tavern) is Green Symphony (255 West 43rd Street).

 But there are more than 100 restaurants in Times Square, and you can make reservations at Open Table.
 And there are places to eat and drink in the neighborhood for nearly every diet and budget — from the kosher steakhouse Le Marais (150 West 46th Street) to Kodama Sushi (301 West 45th Street), which features sushi rolls named after Broadway shows no longer open (Pippin, Mamma Mia, even Spider-Man), to the hole-in-the-wall vegan chain restaurant Blossom du Jour (617 9th Avenue).
 There are also numerous outdoor food trucks and food stands.